 Free of charge registration procedures in Czech Republic

+Some of the steps which have to be completed when opening a new company in Czech Republic are free of charge.
+For example, the company should be represented by a trading name, which has to be unique in the Czech territory.
+The procedure can be completed at the Ministry of Justice, by verifying the online data provided by the institution.
 In Czech Republic, the bank at which the investor opened a bank account to deposit the minimum share capital, must provide a confirmation in this sense, which is also free of charge.

 The new company should also be registered for tax and social security purposes and both procedures are also free.
 It is also important to know that the registration for each of these institutions lasts less than one day; our team of Czech attorneys can offer more details on these services.

 Registration costs in Czech Republic